 The MORSE Group has a very distinctive name badge.
 It depicts a straight GHD telegraph key in silhouette.
 On the left of the key is “CW” for continuous wave, and on the right is “77” for “long live CW”.
 The next line is “CVARC” for “Conejo Valley Amateur Radio Club”.
 The next line is the name “MORSE Group”, then the ham’s first name and call sign.
 The size is 3” by 1.5” and can be worn on the CVARC lanyard.

 The achievement pins are very attractive and are 1” in diameter.
 They have the same information as the name badge but no name.
 They do however have the speed that the ham has been able to achieve, 5, 10, 15, or 20 WPM.
 The goal is to wear wear all 4 pins at the same time.

-The MORSE Group meets in the Community Room at the East County Sheriff’s Station at 7:00 pm on the first Friday of every month.
+Prior to the pandemic, the MORSE Group met in the Community Room at the East County Sheriff’s Station at 7:00 pm on the first Friday of every month.
+Those meetings are now held on Zoom.
+The meeting number is 927 1315 2107.
 Join fellow Morse code enthusiasts for code practice, guest speakers and projects relating to Morse code.
 Check the CVARC Calendar for details.

 If you are interested in becoming part of this “club within the club,” contact Steven Gillis-KZ6H at firstname.lastname@example.org.

 The MORSE Group has its own groups.io discussion group:

 You must be a member of the main CVARC groups.io group before joining the Morse subgroup.